A.P.C. BAMBAM 11

 Visual identity proposal during the public poster competition for the future independent arthouse Cinema Garage, located in Chambéry in eastern France.

 Kino Kino Kino a film club, which takes place in Clermont-Ferrand, focused on the scandinavian cinema.
 Since 2017, it is continued by the artist Roman Girardeau in his own workshop in the suburbs of the city.

 The graphic system is based on a precise iconography extracted from nordic archives.
 The purpose of these images is to gather graphic documentations relevant to the theme and the period of the films.

 This book is intended for those who seek information of the wonderful relationship between Antarctica and humanity.
 As a child and still, I have always been fascinated by frozen landscapes, inhospitable lands and extreme geography.

 Focusing on the expedition of sailor Robert Falcon Scott, I gathered incredible materials to publish.
 This book presents a selection of articles exclusively written by the professor and specialist Paul Ward on his web platform Cool Antarctica.

 When researching images of this era, I stumbled upon the historical approach that was unfamiliar to me.
 Among all the detailed information, I found an image bank full of unknown pictures from the expeditions: it was the complete collection of films of British photographer, Herbert Ponting distributed by the Scott-Polar Institute.
-I could not help but focus a part of my diploma on it.

 Alt du är tillhör mig